sergiuNE/MoonMania---UX-UI-Project/README.md

 # MoonMania

 **MoonMania** is a creative and immersive game where you play as an astronaut stranded on a Martian rock, using a futuristic magnet to collect various materials.
-Developed in Unity, the game was created as a project for the UX Design course by two enthusiastic students.
+Developed in Unity, the game was created as a project for the UX/UI Design course.

 ---